angelivorra/robotraca/robotraca/README.md

 ## Notes

 - UI inspired by the CassettePlayer demo (Tympanus) but implemented here as a lightweight custom player with a retro sci‑fi aesthetic.
+ - Uses the original CassettePlayer demo assets (adapted) from Tympanus/Codrops.
+Visual assets credited in the demo (cassette PSD by Mauricio Estrella).
+Please check the demo page for original license notes.
 - If you want help generating QR codes or deploying to GitHub Pages from this workspace, tell me and I can add a small action or generate PNGs for you.

 Enjoy the retro vibes!